 Who is funding the trial?

 Apian is funding the trial with both a grant from UK Research and Innovation (Drone Solutions for COVID-19: Innovate UK Article 25 Strand) and a contract with Southampton University on behalf of the Solent Future Transport Zone (FTZ) programme.
-No NHS funding is involved in this project.
+No NHS Trust funds are involved in this project.

 Where is the base of operations?

 Thanks to the generosity of the Ministry of the Defence, the drones will be based at the British Army’s Baker Barracks, home to the 12th and 16th Regiment Royal Artillery, located on Thorney Island.